backdrop-contrib/slick/README.txt

-Powerful: Slick is one of the sliders [1], as of 9/15, the only one [2], which supports a mix of responsive and lazy-loaded image, and 3rd party video and audio in a single slideshow/carousel with image to iframe or lightbox switchers.
+Powerful: Slick is one of the sliders [1], as of 9/15, the only one [2], which supports a mix of responsive and lazy-loaded image, and 3rd party video and audio in a single slideshow/carousel with image to iframe or multimedia lightbox switchers.
+See below for the supported media.

 Performant: Slick is stored as plain HTML the first time it is requested, and then reused on subsequent requests.
 Carousels with cacheability and lazyload